How to Open a Corporate Bank Account in Indonesia

 1. Copy of tax identification number (NPWP) and tax certificate (SKT)

-2. Copy of your Domicile letter from the building management or tenancy agreement
+2. A copy of your Domicile letter from the building management or tenancy agreement

 3. Copy of your Deed of Establishment (AKTA)